pola-rs/polars/README.md

 To learn more, read the [User Guide](https://pola-rs.github.io/polars-book/).

-# Rust users read this!
+# Rust setup
-Polars cannot deploy a new version to `crates.io` until a new arrow release is issued.
-Arrow's release cycle takes 3/4 months which is a lot slower than I'd like to release.
-If it has been a while since a release is issued, it is recommended to use the current `master` branch instead of the published version on `crates.io`.
+You can take latest release from `crates.io`, or if you want to use the latest features/ performance improvements point to the `master` branch of this repo.

 You can add the master like this: